joanHotova/Link-Predicion-on-Graphs/README.md

-# Link Predicion on Graphs, based on Data Structure
+# Link Prediction on Graphs, based on Data Structure
 This project is part of "DATA TYPES-DATABASES-BIOLOGICAL DATABASE DESIGN" course of MSc Bioinformatics-Computational Biology of UoA.
 Copyright(C) 2021 Ioanna Kiourti, Ioanna Soulioti, Joana Hotova